-We do our best to serve our community: we’re a host church for a local homeless program, and have started the Breaking Free Recovery Center, where people in our community can find support addressing their hurts, hang-ups and habits.
+We do our best to serve our community: we serve a weekly community dinner on Thursdays from 5:00-7:00 PM and started the Breaking Free Center, where people in our community can find support addressing their hurts, hang-ups and habits.
 Above all, we’re a church that believes in following where Jesus is calling us to be.
 We don’t want to keep doing things – either in our church or as individuals – in the same ways we always have.
 Jesus calls us to grow and that requires that we change.
 We invite you to join us in that journey!

 More and more, people want to experience, and even participate in, the Christian faith before signing on.
 That’s a good thing!
 You can explore the Reformed Church of Bushkill at one of our two worship services.
 We worship at 10:30 AM each Sunday morning.
 This is our largest service – our band plays at this service.
 Because it dovetails with our Sunday School, we have a children’s moment at each Sunday morning service too.

 We do a very similar service on Sunday evenings at 7 PM.
 Our evening service is quieter, however.
 There’s a bit less singing, but we take some time to talk together after the sermon about what God is trying to teach us through the Scripture lesson.